programmercave0/programmercave-blog/_posts/2023-03-02-Efficiently-Find-Prime-Numbers-Till-N-Basic-vs-Sieve-of-Eratosthenes.md

 title: "Efficiently Find Prime Numbers Till N: Basic vs. Sieve of Eratosthenes"
 description: "Finding all prime numbers till N is a common problem in computer science and mathematics.
 There are various ways to solve this problem, but we will be discussing an optimized algorithm that is efficient and easy to implement."
 author: "Programmercave"
-header-img: "/assets/Prime-Numbers/sieve.png"
+header-img: "/assets/images/Prime-Numbers/sieve.png"
 tags:  [Cpp, Algorithm, Data-Structures, Competitive-Programming, Mathematics]
 date: 2023-03-02
+toc: true
 ---
-* toc
-{:toc}
+## Introduction

 Are you looking for a way to find all the prime numbers till N?
 If so, then you have landed on the right page!
 In this blog post, we will discuss how to find all prime numbers till N using an optimized algorithm.